rnelsonchem/gcmstools/docs/calibration.rst

     Compound,File,Concentration,Start,Stop,Standard,Standard Conc

-Each row after this describes a set of calibration information that you'd like to use for The columns of this file are as follows:
+Each row after this describes a set of calibration information that you'd like to use.
+The columns of this file are as follows:

 * *Compound*: The name of the compound that you are calibrating.
 This *must* correspond to one of the compound names (case-sensitive) used when referencing and fitting the GCMS file.
 See the :doc:`relevant page
   <fitting>` for more information.

-* *File*: This is the name of the data set that you'll use for this compound at a particular, known concentration.
+* *File*: This is the name of the data set that was collected at a particular concentration of *Compound*.
 Again, this filename can be the full filename (with or without the path) or the simplified name.
 See the :ref:`files attribute <procfiles>` section of the HDFStore docs for more info.

-* *Concentration*: This is the concentration of *Compound* in *File*.
-This should only be a number.
-Do not include units.
-All of the concentrations should be in the same units, and keep in mind that all calibration and integration data will then be in that same unit of measurement.
+* *Concentration*: This is the known concentration of the  *Compound*.
+This should only be a number: do not include units.
+All of the concentrations should be in the same units, and keep in mind that all calibration and concentration data will then be in that same unit of measurement.

 * *Start* and *Stop*: These are the integration range start and stop times in minutes.
 Again use only numbers, no units.